 Once trust is established than the speed at which things will happen will accelerate.

 The internet quickens the developing trust process.
-Meet a stranger at a networking event for a couple of minutes then you can connect on Facebook to figure out what friends you have in common.
+Meet a stranger at a networking event for a couple of minutes, and then you can connect on Facebook to figure out what friends you have in common.
 And their pictures on Facebook will tell you a little about their family and home life.
 LinkedIn will tell you their work history.
 If they have a blog you can read their thoughts about life and the world.

 The more you know someone the more you trust them.